-Registrar can reject the trade mark application under Sec 9 on absolute ground on following basis:
+The registrar can reject the trademark application under Sec 9 on the absolute ground on the following basis:

 - Section9(1) of the Act containing provisions relating to absolute grounds for refusal for registration limit the registration of those trademarks emblems which can be without someone of a type person or which consist entirely of emblems or warning signs which can also serve in exchange to designate the sort, outstanding, quantity, intended motive, and so forth., or which consist genuinely of marks or indicators that have emerge as not unusual within the present day language or in the bona fide and established practices of the change.